 Where it is decided to provide a pupil with SEND support, the parents must be notified.
-The teacher and the SENCo should agree, in consultation with the parent, the adjustments, interventions and support to be put in place, as well as the expected impact on progress, development or behaviour, along with a clear date for review.
+The teacher, Phase Leader and the SENCo should agree, in consultation with the parent, the adjustments, interventions and support to be put in place, as well as the expected impact on progress, development or behaviour.
 All teachers and support staff who work with the pupil should be made aware of their needs, the outcomes sought, the support provided and any teaching strategies or approaches that are required.